Cookies on this website

 Aim, Objectives and Study Design

-Aim: To determine the feasibility of conducting a definitive multicentre RCT of resistance exercise, compared to usual care, in improving function after distal radius fractures in adults aged 50 years and over.
+The aim of this multi-centre, parallel-group, randomised superiority trial is to compare the clinical effectiveness of a therapist-supervised exercise programme, compared to usual care, in improving pain and function after distal radius fractures in adults aged 50 years and over.

 OCTRU logo